Morning, Thursday, 26th March 2020

 - Encouraging research uptake - regulation, safeguarding data, and navigating the approval process:

 - Regulation of research and clinical trials;

-- Transparency in research - ethics, reproducibility and reporting results;
+- Transparency in research - reproducibility, reporting results, and impact;

-- Case study - opportunities for learning from the NHS Test Beds Programme;
+- Opportunities for learning from the NHS Test Beds Programme - a case study.

 - Ensuring the UK remains an attractive place to carry out clinical research.